microsoft/finops-toolkit/docs/_reporting/power-bi/setup.md

    - `FinOps hubs` requires [Storage Blob Data Reader](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-reader) access to the storage account deployed with your hub.
 -->

-1. If connecting to a FinOps hub instance, set the following properties:
+1. If connecting to exports or a FinOps hub instance, set the following properties:

-   - **Storage URL** is the URL of your hub storage account.
-Copy this value from the portal:
+   - **Storage URL** is the URL of your storage account.
+You can copy this value from the portal.
+     - For FinOps hubs:
        1. Open the [list of resource groups](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups) in the Azure portal.
        2. Select the hub resource group.
        3. Select Deployments in the menu.
        4. Select the **hub** deployment.
        5. Select **Outputs**.
        6. Copy the value for `storageUrlForPowerBI`.
-   - If you customized the deployment to use compressed CSV instead of Parquet, change **FileType** to `.gz`.
-Most people will not change this.
    - Change **RangeStart** and **RangeEnd** to the desired start/end dates for your report.
 The default is the current calendar year.
 Consider using your fiscal year.
      <blockquote class="warning" markdown="1">
        _[Enable incremental refresh](https://learn.microsoft.com/power-bi/connect-data/incremental-refresh-configure#define-policy) to load more than $5M of raw cost details.
 Power BI reports can only support $2-5M of data when incremental refresh is not enabled.
 After incremental refresh is enabled, they can support $2-5M/month for a total of ~$65M in raw cost details._
      </blockquote>
-   - **CM connector** settings are required for any reports that rely on data not supported in FinOps hubs yet (i.e., actual costs, reservation recommendations).
-Be sure to also supply those settings in the next section.
-   - Actual costs are included by default when the connector details are specified.
-If you do not want to include actual cost data from the Cost Management connector, open the **CostDetails** query in the advanced editor and change the `2` to a `1`.
-This will avoid calling the Cost Management connector.

    ![Screenshot of instructions to connect to a FinOps hub](https://github.com/microsoft/finops-toolkit/assets/399533/5582b428-e811-4d7e-83d0-4a8fbb905d30)

-2. If using the [Cost Management connector report](./connector.md) or [Rate optimization report](./rate-optimization.md), set the following properties in the **🛠️ Setup** > **CM connector** folder:
+2. If using the [Cost Management connector report](./connector.md), set the following properties in the **🛠️ Setup** > **CM connector** folder:

    - **Scope** is your EA enrollment number or MCA scope ID.
      - A "scope ID" is a fully-qualified Azure resource ID for the MCA billing account or billing profile you want to connect to.